Denis Behan: Hartlepool United

 On 16 July 2009, it was confirmed that Cork City had accepted a bid from Hartlepool United to take Behan and fellow Cork City team-mate Colin Healy to Victoria Park.
 However, only Behan signed as Healy accepted a late offer from Championship side Ipswich Town.

 On 22 August 2009, he scored his first goal for Hartlepool (and the club's first of the new season) in a 2–1 loss to Bristol Rovers.
 He got his second with a sublime free-kick from around 30 yards out in a 3–0 win at Oldham on 5 September, and his third goal for the club ensured a 2–2 draw at Stockport County on 29 September.
 A fourth followed in the next game, at Exeter City on 3 October, where he opened the scoring after a defensive blunder.
 Pools went on to lose 3–1, however.

 In May 2011, he was not offered a new contract by the club, along with nine other players from the 2010–11 squad.

 Limerick

 Behan signed for Limerick on 23 June 2011 along with Joe Gamble.

 Cork City

 Behan signed for Cork City on 31 January 2013.
 He had signed for College Corinthians earlier in the week but was released from his contract once Cork City became interested.
 Behan had his contract cancelled by mutual consent on 30 July 2013.

 Personal life

-Behan was raised in Abbeyfeale, County Limerick, Republic of Ireland, but was born in Tralee, County Kerry.
+Behan was raised in Abbeyfeale, County Limerick, Ireland, but was born in Tralee, County Kerry.
 He managed an under-15 Carrigaline United schoolboy side during his time at Cork City.